vuminhtue/SMU_StableDiffusion_UI/_episodes/API from NEAR.md

 - In order to do the automation, we need to modify the input information, such as report name, zip file name, zip file location
 - Here we do everything in ManeFrame M2 supercomputer, the GIS shapefiles are uploaded to home directory.
-- Following is the python code:
+- Following is the python code to upload shapefile in requested zip format to NEAR website and create the jobs ready for download:

 ```python
 import requests